-It often turns up in travellers returning from affected areas and one of those could be the carrier that takes RVF out of Africa and into new continents.
-Beginning, as many viruses do, with a vague fever, aches and pains, RVF can progress to internal bleeding, liver failure, brain inflammation and blindness.
+It often turns up in travelers returning from affected areas, and one of those could be the carrier that takes RVF out of Africa and into new continents.
+Beginning, as many viruses do, with a vague fever, aches, and pains, RVF can progress to internal bleeding, liver failure, brain inflammation, and blindness.
 The death rate is only 1% but rises to 50% if bleeding occurs.

-Whether Oropouche’s recent expansion out of its Amazonian heartland to neighbouring parts of South America is just a local fluctuation or the beginnings of a Zika-esque global tour, remains to be seen.
-Oropouche is normally a self-limiting fever with loss of appetite, headaches and vomiting, but the occasional meningitis complication is more concerning.
+Whether Oropouche’s recent expansion out of its Amazonian heartland to neighboring parts of South America is just a local fluctuation or the beginnings of a Zika-esque global tour, remains to be seen.
+Oropouche is normally a self-limiting fever with loss of appetite, headaches, and vomiting, but the occasional meningitis complication is more concerning.

-It is characterised by fever,rash and pain.
-Mayaro is distant relative of Chikungunya, and is spread by Aedes mosquitoes, Mayaro made a recent visit at Haiti and has beat its Amazonian rival Oropouche to the coveted title of “the next Zika”.
-Mayaro, like cholera, may be just another infectious disease that took advantage of the degradation of Haiti’s already impoverished health infrastructure by the 2010 earthquake.
+It is characterized by fever, rash, and pain.
+Mayaro is a distant relative of Chikungunya, and is spread by Aedes mosquitoes, Mayaro made a recent visit at Haiti and has beat its Amazonian rival Oropouche to the coveted title of “the next Zika”.
+Mayaro, like cholera, maybe just another infectious disease that took advantage of the degradation of Haiti’s already impoverished health infrastructure by the 2010 earthquake.

 It is the bacterial pathogen on the list and the only one that isn’t spread by biting insects and the only one that is found worldwide.
 So Elizabethkingia won’t be expanding its range but may be expanding its clinical impact in a world where antibiotics can no longer be relied upon to save our lives from bacterial infections.